 We now welcome applications for September entry.
 Please do not rush, as it is important that you make the appropriate choice of programme and subjects.

-Once your course selection is finalised, select the Apply Now link in your course basket and carefully complete the various sections on the online application form, giving as much detail as you can.
+Once your course selection is finalised, select the Apply Now link in your course basket and carefully complete the various sections on the online application form.
 If you realise that you have made a mistake please DO NOT submit a second application as this will create a duplicate record.
 You should telephone the Admissions Office and explain the changes that you wish to make.

-The deadline for applications is 31st January 2019, although partner schools may set their own deadline.
+The deadline for applications is end of January, although partner schools may set their own deadline.
 Late applications may still be considered in extenuating circumstances, however, they are likely to be subject to Subject restrictions.
 Very late applications will only be given consideration in late August after the GCSE results are published and preliminary enrolment numbers known.

 Parents/Guardians are most welcome to accompany you to the interview but they do not have to attend.

 Further interviews for late applications will be scheduled for the summer term.